ashton-cho/f1-demo/README.md

 ## Adding Your Own Data

-Place new F1 session data (in the same JSON format) in backend/demo_data/.
+Pull raw session data for selected year and event with backend/demo_data/data_pull.py.

 ---